 The trading price of our common stock has been and may continue to be subject to wide fluctuations.
-During the second quarter of 2000, the closing sale prices of our common stock on the Nasdaq Stock Market ranged from \$112.0625 to \$167.375 and the sale price of our common stock closed at \$128.00 on July 14, 2000.
+During 2000, the closing sale prices of our common stock on the Nasdaq Stock Market ranged from \$25.625 to \$237.50 and the sale price of our common stock closed at \$34.4375 on January 18, 2001.
 Our stock price may fluctuate in response to a number of events and factors, such as quarterly variations in operating results, announcements of technological innovations or new products and media properties by us or our competitors, changes in financial estimates and recommendations by securities analysts, the operating and stock price performance of other companies that investors may deem comparable, and news reports relating to trends in our markets.
 In addition, the stock market in general, and the market prices for Internet-related companies in particular, have experienced extreme volatility that often has been unrelated to the operating performance of such companies.
 These broad market and industry fluctuations may adversely affect the price of our stock, regardless of our operating performance.

-Management and one large stockholder beneficially own approximately 39.4% of our stock; their interests could conflict with yours; significant sales of stock held by them could have a negative effect on Yahoo!'s stock price.
+Management and one large stockholder beneficially own approximately 38% of our stock; their interests could conflict with yours; significant sales of stock held by them could have a negative effect on Yahoo!'s stock price.

-Yahoo!'s directors and executive officers and SOFTBANK beneficially own approximately 39.4% of our outstanding common stock as of June 30, 2000.
-Eric Hippeau is a member of our Board of Directors and is also the Chairman and CEO of Ziff-Davis, a subsidiary of SOFTBANK.
+Yahoo!'s directors and executive officers and SOFTBANK beneficially own approximately 38% of our outstanding common stock as of December 31, 2000.
+Eric Hippeau is a member of our Board of Directors and is also the President and Executive Managing Director of SOFTBANK International Ventures, an affiliate of SOFTBANK.
 As a result of their ownership and positions, our directors and executive officers and SOFTBANK collectively are able to significantly influence all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions.
 Such concentration of ownership may also have the effect of delaying or preventing a change in control of Yahoo!.
-In addition, sales of significant amounts of shares held by Yahoo!'s directors and executive officers and SOFTBANK, or the prospect of these sales, could adversely affect the market price of Yahoo! common stock.
+In addition, sales of significant amounts of shares held by Yahoo!'s directors and executive officers and SOFTBANK, or the prospect of these sales, could adversely affect the market price of Yahoo!
+Common Stock.